Refusal of enrolment, now what?

 If your refusal was due to special individual circumstances and you believe you have a sufficient chance of still obtaining your degree, you may ask approval to still start or complete a study programme.
 Exceptional admission can be granted by the director of the cluster together with the Head of the STUVO department.
 They will treat the information you provide them with confidentiality and will take into account in their decision the course of study you have already completed and your chances of successfully completing the program.

 Students who wish to apply for an exception to the refusal must submit a well-motivated request in writing (a letter) to the director of the cluster at the latest on the 10th of October.
 You send the reasoned request by letter to the director of your cluster through this online application.
-The application does not yet work via Smartphone or Tablet.
 This is also possible before the 25th of February for students who, in the same academic year, have not yet submitted an application for an exception to the refusal.

 As exceptions are only allowed on the grounds of special individual circumstances, students must be very clear in their request on which special individual circumstances it is based.
 This information is kept confidential.
 In their decision, the competent persons take into account the already completed study track as well as the chances of the student to complete the programme successfully.